seabeya/tech-stack/git/README.md

     > You can use `-m [Name] [New_Name]` to rename any branch.

-  - `-vv` - Display a list of local branches along with additional information about their tracking branches.
+  - `-vv` - Display a list of local branches along with additional information about their upstream branches.
-  - `-a` - List all branches in your Git repository, both local and remote.
+  - `-a` - List both remote-tracking branches and local branches.
-  - `-r` - List the remote branches in your Git repository.
+  - `-r` - List the remote-tracking branches.

 - `git switch`: Switch branches.
   - `[Name]` - Switch to the specified branch.